Peter Cazalet (racehorse trainer): Cricket

 As a cricketer, Cazalet was a right-handed batsman, sometimes playing as an opener.
 He played for Eton and scored a century in the Eton v Harrow cricket match at Lord's in July 1926.
 Wisden, in its 1927 review of public school cricket, wrote that he had been "at once the most successful and the best" of the school's batsmen: "He has the quickness of foot and the nicety of timing that one expects in a good racquets player, but his defence was also good and he was clever at forcing the ball to the on."
 In 1926 he played one Second XI match for Kent and in September 1927 played at The Oval in a match between the Young Amateurs of Kent versus the Young Amateurs of Surrey, scoring 117 runs.

-Whilst at Oxford, Cazalet played first-class cricket regularly during 1927 for the Oxford University side.
+Whilst at Oxford, Cazalet played first-class cricket regularly during 1927 for the Oxford University team.
 Against Surrey he shared in a first-wicket partnership of 207 with Aidan Crawley, although he contributed only 66 runs, Crawley making 150.
 The following week against Essex his innings was cited by Wisden as the brightest part of a disappointing batting performance by the university.
 Following these innings he was awarded his Blue for cricket and appeared in the University Match against Cambridge.

 In a preview of the 1928 season in The Times, Cazalet was expected to be one of the mainstays of university batting line-up.
-In a move that was not uncommon at the time, as an established Oxford player he was "stood down" from the early-season match against Kent County Cricket Club, appearing instead for the county side.
+In a move that was not uncommon at the time, as an established Oxford player he was "stood down" from the early-season match against Kent County Cricket Club, appearing instead for the county team.
 He responded by scoring 150, sharing a partnership of 204 with Frank Woolley.
 The Times commented that Cazalet was not even overshadowed by Woolley, one of Kent's greatest players.
-Cazalet returned to the Oxford side for most of the rest of the university season, but was not successful, and before the end of June he had lost his place in the side and was not picked for the 1928 University Match.
+Cazalet returned to the Oxford team for most of the rest of the university season, but was not successful, and before the end of June he had lost his place in the team and was not picked for the 1928 University Match.

 Cazalet did not play any first-class cricket between 1929 and 1931, but reappeared in two matches for Kent in 1932 without making much impact.
 In all, Cazalet played in 22 first-class matches from 1927 to 1932, scoring 744 runs at an average of 21.88 runs per innings.

 As well as gaining a cricket blue at Oxford, Cazalet also won blues in racquets, tennis and squash.
 He was considered a "fine all-round sportsman" in his Wisden obituary.